neilotoole/sqlitr/README.md

 # sqlitr
 `sqlitr` is a trivial query tool for SQLite.
-It exists solely as a demonstration for [neilotoole/xcgo](https://github.com/neilotoole/xcgo), which is a Go cross-compiling docker builder image. `sqlitr` invokes the SQLite C library via CGo.
-Building and distributing binaries for multiple platforms when using CGo is a challenge.
-This project demonstrates the use of `neilotoole/xcgo` to make life a bit easier.
+It was created as a demonstration for [neilotoole/xcgo](https://github.com/neilotoole/xcgo), which is a Go cross-compiling docker builder image. `sqlitr` invokes the SQLite C library via CGo... building and distributing binaries for multiple platforms with CGo is a challenge.
+The `neilotoole/xcgo` image makes life easier for the common cases.

 ## Usage